-This class of adaptation involves the adaptation of existence itself (more precisely, the strong force, the weak force, electromagnetic force, and gravity).
+This involves the adaptation of existence itself (more precisely, the strong force, the weak force, electromagnetic force, and gravity).
 The basic forces in the universe adapt as a function of interacting.
 (The remaining basic forces are the "environment" for the one under consideration.)